-The Aorta is the largest artery in your body and carries the blood away from your heart.
-The aorta runs from your heart down to your abdomen where it becomes your abdominal aorta.
-The abdominal aorta then splits into two which become your iliac arteries.
+The Aorta is the largest artery in the body and carries the blood away from the heart to the organs and limbs.
+The aorta runs from the heart down to the abdomen where it becomes the abdominal aorta.
+The abdominal aorta then divides into two to become the iliac arteries.
 These then feed the blood to each leg.

-In some patients, the wall in their abdominal aorta becomes weak and can bulge or expand.
-This then increases the risk of the aorta bursting or rupturing.
-If an abdominal aorta ruptures, it can lead to severe internal bleeding, or in some cases death.
-There is also a risk of clots developing which can break off and cause an embolisation which can block another vessel.
+In some patients, the wall of their abdominal aorta becomes weak and can bulge or expand.
+This then increases the risk of the aorta rupturing (bursting).
+If an abdominal aorta ruptures, it can lead to sudden and severe internal bleeding, and in some cases death.
+There is also a risk of clots developing which can break off and cause a blockage another vessel (embolisation).

 If you have an AAA, you may not suffer from any symptoms.
 They are most commonly found when you are having a CT scan or ultrasound for another condition.
 If you do suffer from symptoms, you may suffer from a severe pulsing feeling in your abdomen or a severe sudden pain in your abdomen or lower back.
 In some cases, if the artery does burst, you will feel severe weakness, dizziness and you may fall unconscious.

-If an AAA is identified, you will sometimes ‘watch and wait’ which means monitoring to see is the aneurysm changes in size which can be assessed every 6-12 months.
-This is normally with aneurysms about 5-5.5cm in diameter.
-Once a surgeon, decides to operate, there are 2 main ways of treating an AAA:
+If an AAA is identified, your Doctor will sometimes ‘watch and wait’ which means monitoring to see if the aneurysm changes in size which can be assessed every 6-12 months.
+This is normally with aneurysms smaller than about 5cm in diameter.
+If the artery becomes large enough (typically more than 5.5cm) the surgeon may decides to operate, and there are 2 main ways of treating an AAA:

 Endovascular Aneurysm Repair (EVAR)